sahilbhosale63/Learn_ML_In_100_Days/README.md

-# Day 35
+# Day 36

-**Today's Progress:** Learned about Expectation of poisson random variables and continuous Random Variable and Random Variable in probability.
+**Today's Progress:** Learned about Expectation of poisson random variables, continuous Random Variable and uniform Random Variable in probability.

 **Thought:** learned only three topics